 The Williams Rhapsody 2 88-Key Console Digital Piano is a great addition to any musical operation.
 With weighted keys, this digital piano provides the authentic feel of using a traditional, acoustic grand piano.
 Rhapsody 2 is centered not only around classical impression, but also 12 other custom sounds to help you achieve the perfect reverberance.
 Get all benefits of owning a piano and more without all the hassle of maintaining an acoustic piano.
-This 88 hammer-action keys and fully furnished wood-like finish digital piano looks
+This 88 hammer-action keys and fully furnished wood-like finish digital piano looks an feels very much like its acoustic counterpart.

 Williams Rhapsody 2 Features